 You have a right to know.
 We make it easy.

-State laws and local statutes require elected and other public officials to file a variety of records about themselves.
+State laws and local statutes require public officials to file a variety of records about themselves.
 The Texas Public Information Act makes these records public.
 But many are not published and are provided only in response to a public information request.

 The specific kinds of records vary from agency to agency, as each has its own regulations and may be governed by different statutes.
 Broadly speaking, the GAP publishes records that will help you: